GoranMilovanovic/q1universeismine/README.md

 ![](_img/twitter_header.png)

-1,000 NFT collectables will be dropped in 20 batches (50 items each) beginning in September 2021.
+1,000 NFT collectables will be dropped in 20 batches (50 items each) beginning in September 2021.<br>
-They will be dropped into OpenSea via Polygon.
+They will be dropped into OpenSea via Polygon.<br>
-Follow [@q1universe](https://twitter.com/q1universe) on Twitter for drop announcements.
+Follow [@q1universe](https://twitter.com/q1universe) on Twitter for drop announcements.<br>
 The items are fractionally priced, decreasing in price from Q1 Universe is mine.

 **They are concepts, and have references: own them.
 All of them.**